apache/flink/docs/dev/stream/state/checkpointing.md

   - *externalized checkpoints*: You can configure periodic checkpoints to be persisted externally.
 Externalized checkpoints write their meta data out to persistent storage and are *not* automatically cleaned up when the job fails.
 This way, you will have a checkpoint around to resume from if your job fails.
 There are more details in the [deployment notes on externalized checkpoints]({{ site.baseurl }}/ops/state/checkpoints.html#externalized-checkpoints).

+  - *fail/continue task on checkpoint errors*: This determines if a task will be failed if an error occurs in the execution of the task's checkpoint procedure.
+This is the default behaviour.
+Alternatively, when this is disabled, the task will simply decline the checkpoint to the checkpoint coordinator and continue running.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">
 {% highlight java %}